Genivia/ugrep/README.md

                   improve performance.

            --stats
-                  Display  statistics  on  the  number  of  files  and directories searched, and the inclusion and exclusion constraints applied.
+                  Output  statistics  on  the  number  of  files  and  directories searched, and the inclusion and exclusion constraints applied.

            -T, --initial-tab